mihaip/infinite-mac/README.md

 make previous -j8
 ```

-Once it has built, use `npm run import-emulator dingusppc` from the host to update the files in `src/emulator`.
+Once it has built, use `npm run import-emulator previous` from the host to update the files in `src/emulator`.